-Acorda's first quarter results were mixed with the company missing
+Acorda's fourth quarter results were better-than-expected with

 Ardsley, NY based Acorda Therapeutics, Inc. is a

 commercial-stage biopharmaceutical company focused on the

 development and commercialization of novel treatments that improve

 neurological function in people suffering from multiple sclerosis

 (MS), spinal cord injury (SCI) and other nervous system

 The company's lead marketed product is Ampyra (dalfampridine),